zengelan/eks-workshop/content/020_prerequisites/sesummit20_event/portal.md

 This workshop uses a shared, McAfee owned AWS account and every student will get a personal Cloud9 IDE environment.
 You will need your **McAfee Email Address** to request the environment and the credentials.

 {{% notice warning %}}
-This will only work today and only with your McAfee Email address{{% /notice %}}
+This will only work today and only with your McAfee Email address.
+All resources will be deleted after a maximum of 24 hours.
+{{% /notice %}}

 Connect to the portal by clicking the button or browsing to [https://labs.sesummit20.net/ignition/](https://labs.sesummit20.net/ignition/).
 The following screen shows up.